omelianlevkovych/cs-notes/RMQ/Readme.md

+# Introduction
+In this RMQ folder I am going to play with the Rabbit Message Queue a bit.

 # jargon
 * _producing_ means sending.
 A program that send messages is a _producer_.
 * a _queue_ is a name for post box which lives inside RMQ.
 Although messages can only